 Pages in What happens to your recycling

-Getting rid of our unwanted waste responsibly can make a big difference to the planet, as well as save money that can be spent on essential services.
+Getting rid of our unwanted waste responsibly can make a big difference to the planet, and save money that can be spent on essential services.

 Recycling in Surrey report

 The Recycling in Surrey report published by the Surrey Environment Partnership (SEP) shows that 54.4% of Surrey’s waste is recycled, composted or reused; the 3rd highest of 29 comparable local authorities in England.

 The new report analyses the latest available figures (from 2021-22) and compiles data from all SEP’s partners, the 11 district and borough councils, which collect residents’ waste, and Surrey County Council, which runs the county’s community recycling centres and is responsible for waste disposal.